lc525/sensor-temp-humidity-sht40-rs/README.md

 ### Software

 The driver is developed against the stable 0.2.6 version of embedded-hal.
+All releases from this branch are versioned 0.2.6xx with xx incrementing from one release to the next.

-Please use the main branch for hal-1.0.0 support
+Please use the [`main`](https://github.com/lc525/sensor-temp-humidity-sht40-rs/tree/main) branch for hal-1.0.0 support.

 ### Hardware Features